Faculty of Global Studies Department of Global Communication

 Academic Skills A/B/C

-Person in charge: Professor Yasuhiko Nobayashi / Associate Professor Choshin Nakazono / Lecturer Sakura Sasaki
+In charge: Professor Yasuhiko Nobayashi / Associate Professor Choshin Nakazono / Senior Lecturer Sakura Sasaki

 In today's increasingly complex society, it is of utmost importance to be knowledgeable about how to handle information.
 This class will focus on three areas of training (logic, reading comprehension, and essay writing) to help students acquire advanced and specialized language information operation skills.